Tunous/XCAppTest/README.md

 Here is a short example from one of my apps that makes use of this library.
 In the test I am checking that it is possible to navigate to "Premium features" screen, verify that most important data is visible and check that it is possible to leave that screen.

 Note that some of the buttons are identified by enum case instead of raw string.
-You can see [type safe identifiers](#type-safe-identifiers) tip below to see how this is implemented.
+You can see [type safe identifiers](https://swiftpackageindex.com/tunous/xcapptest/main/documentation/xcapptest/typesafeidentifiers) tip to see how this is implemented.

 ```swift
 func testOpenClosePremiumScreen() throws {